 IMIP (Initial Mortgage Insurance Premium)– The upfront amount the FHA charges to insure the loan.
 It is 2% of the home’s value on new HECM loans.
 This fee is financed into the loan balance at closing.
 This is one of those fees that are non-negotiable.
 Although substantial at times, it is going toward a good cause.
 First and foremost, this ensures you’ll have access to your funds if your loan servicer goes out of business.
 It also protects your heirs.
 Given this is a non-recourse loan, they’d never be liable for a debt larger than the value of your home.
 Lastly, it protects lenders from borrowers that default on loans.
 Ongoing Mortgage Insurance Premium- a 0.5% mortgage insurance premium that is tacked onto the loan’s balance.
 When reviewing a reverse mortgage proposal, make sure to review the amortization schedule.
 This table will show you how your loan will change over time, primarily if you plan on not making periodic payments toward your loan’s balance.
 On this table, you can see how much that ongoing mortgage insurance will cost, and how it is rolled into the ongoing loan balance.

 Initial Interest Rate– This is applicable to those who may be looking into an adjustable rate reverse mortgage program.
-Here’s the simple formula on how to calculate an initial interest rate: (Lender’s Margin + L.I.B.O.R.
-Index Rate).
-The L.I.B.O.R.
-(London Interbank Offer Rate) is the interest rate banks charge to lend money to one another.
-As you can imagine, there is not much a lender or consumer can do to alter the index.
+Here’s the simple formula on how to calculate an initial interest rate: (Lender’s Margin + Index Rate).
+As you can imagine, there is not much a lender or consumer can do to alter the index used.
 However, the margin is a different story.
 Lending institutions can control the margins they charge.
 The higher the margin, the more money they’ll make on interest.
 When comparing a few offers, always make sure to compare lender margins.
 They play a pivotal role in the interest rate your loan will have.

 Line of Credit Growth Factor - This figure is important for several reasons.
 It applies to the adjustable rate reverse mortgage loan option.